State Licensed Investment Adviser

 Note: On the web pages below, references are made to the Rules as found in Title 10, Chapter 3, California Code of Regulations (“CCR”).
 For information concerning the CCR and accessing sections of the CCR referenced on these web pages, click here.

 It is as simple as ABC.
-An investment adviser (“IA”) is defined in Corporations Code (“Code”) Section 25009 as any person who, for Compensation, engages in the Business of Advising others, either directly or indirectly through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing or selling securities, or who, for compensation and as a part of a regular business, publishes analyses or reports concerning securities.
-(This is not a complete definition.
-See Section 25009.)
+An investment adviser (“IA”) is defined in Corporations Code (“Code”) Section 25009 generally as any person who, for Compensation, engages in the Business of Advising others, either directly or indirectly through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing or selling securities, or who, for compensation and as a part of a regular business, publishes analyses or reports concerning securities.
+(See Section 25009 for a complete definition exclusion)

 It depends on certain statutory criteria.
 The SEC requires an investment adviser to register with the SEC if it has assets under management of at least $100 million or the investment adviser provides investment advice to an investment company registered under the Investment Company Act of 1940 (SEC Rule 203A-1).
 If the investment adviser has between $25 and $100 million of assets under management and must register with 15 or more states, the investment adviser must register with the SEC.
 If an investment adviser is eligible for an exemption as found under Dodd-Frank, it may also register with the SEC.
 If the investment adviser does not meet SEC statutory criteria, the investment adviser must be registered or licensed by a state, unless otherwise exempt.